 The round-specific beginning reference period dates are included for each person.
 These variables include BEGRFD13, BEGRFM13, and BEGRFY13.
-The reference period for Panel 13 Round 1 for most persons identified at NHIS began on January 1, 2008 and ended on the date of the Round 1 interview.
-Persons who joined the RU after January 1, 2008 have their beginning reference date for the round as the day they joined the RU.
+The reference period for Panel 16 Round 1 for most persons identified at NHIS began on January 1, 2011 and ended on the date of the Round 1 interview.
+Persons who joined the RU after January 1, 2011 have their beginning reference date for the round as the day they joined the RU.

-For Panel 12 Round 3, the reference period for most persons began on the date of the previous round's interview and ended on the date of the current round's interview.
+For Panel 15 Round 3, the reference period for most persons began on the date of the previous round's interview and ended on the date of the current round's interview.
 Persons who joined after the previous round's interview had their beginning reference date for the round set as the day they joined the RU.

-The dates of the interview and the ending reference period dates are included for each person.
 These variables include ENDRFD13, ENDRFM13, ENDRFY13, RUENDD13, RUENDM13, and RUENDY13.
 In general, the date of the interview is the reference period end date for most persons.
 Note that the end date of the reference period is prior to the date of the interview if the person was deceased during the round, left the country, was institutionalized prior to that round's interview, or joined the military during the round and was not living with someone else who was eligible.
-Because of this, it is possible for a person whose reference period for Round 3 ended in 2007 to be included in this delivery.
-While these few persons do not have a positive person-level weight for 2008, they are included in this file because they do have a positive family-level weight for 2008.
+Because of this, it is possible for a person whose reference period for Round 3 ended in 2010 to be included in this delivery.
+While these few persons do not have a positive person-level weight for 2011, they are included in this file because they do have a positive family-level weight for 2011.
 If a person left the RU and that person was key and in-scope, the person was followed in the new RU to which he or she moved and his or her reference period dates pertain to the new RU.